CongducPham/LowCostLoRaGw/README.md

 First, install the Arduino IDE 1.6.6.
 Then, in your sketch folder, copy the content of the Arduino folder of the distribution.

 With the Arduino IDE, open the Arduino_LoRa_temp sketch (or the more simpler Arduino_LoRa_Simple_temp), compile it and upload to an Arduino board.
+Check your radio module first, see "Connect a radio module to your end-device" above.

 The end-device runs in LoRa mode 1 and has address 6 for Arduino_LoRa_temp and address 8 for Arduino_LoRa_Simple_temp.
 It will send data to the gateway.